Merlyn (DC Comics): Fictional character biography

 Long before becoming the vigilante Green Arrow, Oliver Queen was inspired to take up archery after hearing of the exploits of Arthur King, otherwise known as "Merlyn the Magician", a master archer with acute accuracy.
 Years later, Merlyn challenged the Green Arrow to a public archery duel and defeated Oliver.
 With that victory under his belt, Merlyn vanished for years before resurfacing as a member of the League of Assassins.
 During his time with the League of Assassins, Merlyn took part in the highly abusive training of David Cain's daughter Cassandra Cain, unknowingly being behind the girl's skills as Batgirl.
 He and Green Arrow faced each other again when Merlyn attempted to assassinate Batman; Green Arrow managed to intercept Merlyn's arrow with one of his own, saving Batman's life.
 Merlyn admitted that Green Arrow had improved since their last encounter, but escaped before he could be captured.

 In Action Comics, Merlyn, now working as a freelance assassin and contract killer who sells his skills to the highest bidder, is hired by Queen Bee (Zazzala) to join a supervillain team and take on the Justice League.
 He then serves under Tobias Whale as a member of Metropolis' crime syndicate the 100.
 Merlyn attempts to kill Black Lightning when he accompanies Joey Toledo.
 Though the League of Assassins crash the battle when they were displeased that Merlyn left them.
 He is ultimately defeated by Black Lightning while Toledo was killed during the three-way battle.
 A man from Libya later hires Meryln to kill a Russian scientist visiting Casablanca.
 Although Merlyn is aided by Syonide, his assassination attempt is foiled by the Flash and Phantom Lady.

 During the events of "Underworld Unleashed," Merlyn is among the villains that sell their souls to the demon Neron in exchange for greater power.
 He then joins the Killer Elite (along with Deadshot, Monocle, Bolt, Chiller and Deadline) to perform various assassinations with Merlyn wanting to do his dream assassination on Batman, but the group is eventually stopped by the Justice League.
 The Killer Elite later encounters the Body Doubles, and Merlyn and his team are defeated.

-In Young Justice, Merlyn is hired by the Zandian government to mentor the young archer Turk, a half-wolf metahuman.
-Merlyn and Turk attempt to sabotage an archery contest in their favor, but they are stopped by the Young Justice team.
+In Young Justice, Merlyn mentors Turk, a wolf-like metahuman and archer.
+Merlyn and Turk attempt to sabotage an archery contest in their favor, but are stopped by Young Justice.